kirscheeh/classificationBenchmark/protocol/protocol.md

         # -ef   extended output file that includes percentage of classified reads
         # -c    minimum coverage of the reference sequence (%)

-The custom database using the refseq of bacteria and fungi can be created with the following command:
+The custom database using the refseq of bacteria and fungi need to be created with kma.
+The input sequence headers need to be altered to fit the necessary format.
+This is done with [changeHeaderCCMetagen.py](scripts/../../scripts/changeHeaderCCMetagen.py) which is based on the CCMetagen script for renaming nt sequenes ([CCMetagen script]((https://github.com/vrmarcelino/CCMetagen/blob/master/benchmarking/rename_nt/rename_nt.py "Renaming script from CCMetagen")))

-    NO IDEA
+    kma_index -i {input} -o {output}

 #### Centrifuge
 Centrifuge [Centrifuge](https://doi.org/10.1101%2Fgr.210641.116 "Kim, D., Song, L., Breitwieser, F. P., & Salzberg, S. L. (2016).
 Centrifuge: rapid and sensitive classification of metagenomic sequences. *Genome research*, 26(12), 1721-1729.") is a classification tool for metagenomic microbial data.
 This FM-Index-based approach searches for forward and reverse complements of the given input reads in the corresponding database of species.
 If a match with a given seed length is found, that region is expanded until a mismatch is found. <br>